 After six dances, ‘Three Days Late’ Ceilidhs were well established and since the inauguration of this website in November 2012 the events have been promoted as ‘Bridport Ceilidhs’; dances are now held 8 times a year – often still with the string ‘Three Days Late’ somewhere in the blurb to provide continuity.

-With bands currently booked through to December 2018, the venture continues to attract a solid attendance and it is hoped it will go from strength to strength and continue to provide a good dancing experience in the town .
+With bands currently being booked through to December 2020, the venture continues to attract a solid attendance and it is hoped it will go from strength to strength and continue to provide a good dancing experience in the town .